vasily-kartashov/cambodian-system-of-writing/08-numerals-and-abbreviations.md

 In Cambodian numerals involving four or more symbols, a period is placed after every three symbols, counting from the right to the left (as in French).
 This system of punctuation has little relevance to the pronunciation of Cambodian numerals, however, since each succeeding numeral is read as a separate denomination, rather than in groups of three.
 Such additive components, except in numbers smaller than 100, are typically separated by rising intonation (represented by a comma in the transcription).
 This rising intonation never occurs in compounds separated by close juncture (represented by a hyphen in the transcription),

 > ...
+>
 > /.../
+>
 > 2,000,000 + 300,000 + 50,000 + 4,000 + 700 + 55 (= 2,354,755)

 No punctuation is used, however, in writing dates; e.g., 62--9604 1914--1918.

 ### 2.

+In multiplicative compounds whose first element is ... /.../ ‘one’, /.../ is usually shortened in rapid speech to /.../.

 ...

+This reduced form almost always occurs in ... /.../ ‘20‘ (reflected in the conjunct spelling), but /.../ has been observed in deliberate speech.

 ### 3.

 ...

 ### 4.

+In addition to the numeral system outlined above, reflexes of Sanskrit numerals occur in many compounds, with either cardinal or ordinal meaning; e.g.:

 ...